ava-share/Data-Analysis-Pipeline/README.md

 | comments | No comments |
 | maneuver | manual driving |

 ### Tips
-- If camera images fail to save, verify `cv2` is installed and images are decodable; the script will log warnings when it can’t write files.
+- If camera images fail to save, verify `cv2` is installed and images are decodable; the script will log warnings when it can't write files.
 - If you see few or no tracks, check topic names, labels, and gating parameters.
-- Update `STATIC_LABEL_IDS` with your detector’s numeric labels for static objects to enforce average-position smoothing on those classes.
+- Update `STATIC_LABEL_IDS` with your detector's numeric labels for static objects to enforce average-position smoothing on those classes.
+- **Batch processing**: The pipeline processes bags sequentially and provides progress updates.
+Failed bags are logged but don't stop the entire batch.
+- **Memory usage**: For large batches, consider processing smaller subsets if memory becomes an issue.
+- **Output organization**: Each bag maintains its own output directory, making it easy to identify results from specific rosbags.